 Lauren starts each piece with hand-drawn sketches and then develops them on the computer before sending them to be printed.

-I am the very proud owner of Lauren’s ‘Brighton Bandstand’ which I couldn’t resist when I saw it at Artist Open House 2018 when I first met Lauren.
+I am the very proud owner of Lauren’s ‘Brighton Bandstand’ which I couldn’t resist when I saw it at Artist Open House 2018.

 I’m really pleased that Holly is joining the team at ‘Life love and Art’ again next year.